 Hey Hey!
 I thought I would stop in and share the cute unique wreath I made for our front door this last week, it’s just beaming with farmhouse flair.
 Most wreaths from the store just don’t feel quite my style.
 Isn’t that so frustrating?
 When you have a total vision of what you’d like and it becomes near impossible to find it in your budget or even at all.
 I feel your pain, and I love when I find a way to make my own, whatever it may be, to bring my vision to life.
-This week it was a wreath for our front door, so I’ve been waiting for Hobby Lobby to have a sale on all their foliage stems so I could make my own.
+This week it was a wreath for our front door.
+We recently repainted our front door a lovely grey color, as you can see from the photos.
+We debated replacing it completely, as some friends recently had some lovely exterior fiberglass doors fitted, but decided there was still plenty of life in it yet and it would be a waste.
+We are very happy with how it has ended up and I now want to make a wreath to match.
+I’ve been waiting for Hobby Lobby to have a sale on all their foliage stems so I could make my own.
 Finding good faux stems can be challenging, so a quick tip is that Hobby Lobby rocks.
 They have great looking faux greenery, and when they’re on sale you can grab them at a couple bucks a stem.

 Before I share more details of the final wreath, here is a little Video Clip I put together of the process of making this wreath.
 I love interaction with DIY projects, so I thought this would be a great thing to put together.